Best Apple Pay Betting Sites

 - It’s NOT a Withdrawal Method

 Although the list is fairly short, they are big stains on Apple Pay’s clear portfolio.
-It definitely won’t be short lived, since it’s gaining momentum, in spite of the aforementioned flaws.
+It definitely won’t be short-lived, since it’s gaining momentum, in spite of the aforementioned flaws.

 We can’t talk about other regions, but there aren’t enough online bookmakers that accept this pioneering mobile payment solution.
 The Australian betting market is dominated by the likes of POLi, PayPal and BPAY, all of which have their loyal following.
 Apple Pay just doesn’t fit the profile of the average Australian betting site.
-For your information, Apple Pay was introduced in Australia back in November of 2015.
-Slowly, but surely, banks started to integrate it within their existing platforms, making it a fully fledged payment provider.
+For your information, it was introduced in Australia back in November of 2015.
+Slowly, but surely, banks started to integrate it within their existing platforms, making it a fully-fledged payment provider.
 In spite of this, Australian bookmakers are reluctant to add it to their payment options lists.

-You Still Need a Card to Use Apple Pay
+You Still Need a Card/Debit Card

-Apple Pay is NOT a Withdrawal Method
+It's NOT a Withdrawal Method

-It’s a flaw which PayPal doesn’t have, and a flaw which POLi is not concerned with, because it’s a staple amongst passionate Australian punters.
+It’s a flaw which PayPal doesn’t have and a flaw which POLi is not concerned with because it’s a staple amongst passionate Australian punters.
 If you deposit with Apple Pay, you will have to look for an alternative to withdraw winnings.
 It’s not all that bad, but it’s worth pointing out.

 Now, the Australian Apple Pay betting sites take your AUD without any added charges for currency conversion.